If you're a landlord, regular property inspections are important for maintaining the value and condition of your rental properties.

 Rights and responsibilities during the inspection

 State laws determine the guidelines for rental property inspections.
 Brush up on your local laws to make sure that everyone's rights are respected.
-A few common laws you'll find across the states include:
+A few common laws you'll find across the states include the following:

 1. Notice requirements